 No More Zoom Fatigue, how to create a live experience on Steroids…

-A couple of recent, large scale, studio based, virtual shows, have seen Annie raise the bar, in live virtual and face to face Presenting.
-One project was hosting a live, fully interactive hybrid event for M -is and their client in the Defence Sector BAE Systems and Team Tempest.
-Other projects were for Deloitte and Shell.
+A number of recent, large scale, studio based, virtual shows, have seen Annie completely raise the bar, in live virtual and face to face Presenting.

-From precariously teetering on high heels being mindful of taking a tumble live on air.
-Thankfully, the Glass stages comprising of glass sheets placed on regular LED products which were in many studios sets at the beginning of the Pandemic, have been replaced with purpose- built LED floor products, which are now far safer, secure comfortable to stand on and essential for any XR production.
+“As a Presenter, on a studio set, events stage or runway precariously teetering on high heels, juggling talk back and the fast moving content and demands of a live event, has always been an exhilarating part of the job.
+During lockdown however and the use of Augmented ,Virtual Reality and Glass stages in studios, the worry of taking a tumble live -on- air on precarious glass stages is never far from your mind”.
+Thankfully the glass stages comprising of glass sheets placed on regular LED products which were in many studios sets at the beginning of the Pandemic, have been replaced with purpose- built LED floor products, which are now far safer, secure, comfortable to stand on and essential for any XR production.
 However, the biggest game changer in virtual events and production has come from the Computer Gaming World and the Unreal platform.

 Submarines and 4D

 Just like in a Hollywood Blockbuster such as The Mandalorian, a Presenter must face the challenge of interacting with many Augmented Reality elements, such as a full-sized Submarine to the whole of South America!

 So how as a Presenter do you make this Augmented Reality interaction look natural?
 How do you know exactly where you are in relation to the object? and how do you improve the overall experience for everybody?